EQGW/EQGW.github.io/HowToForLecturers.md

 see the folder for the year, you might see a link named "Code" which will make it visible.

 1. Look in the year folder, and verify that there is no file of that name.
-If there is such a file, skip this section of these instructions and go to the next one, which tells how to edit the file.
+If there is such a file, skip this section of these instructions and go to the next section, which tells how to edit the file.
-1. If there is no file for the lecture, choose the "Add New File" button and from the drop-down menu that appears, choose "Add File".
+1. If there is no file for the lecture, choose the "Add New File" button and from the drop-down menu that appears, choose "Create new file".
 This should open the file for editing.
 You will see a line number (1) on the first line, at the left side of the editing area.
 1. There will also be, just above that, a display of the file name, including its path.
 The name will start with \ EQGW.github.io \ and follow this with the year number and a blank area in which